chiraggivan/DE-food-delivery/README.md

 ### SQL code :
 - Find the complete snowflake SQL code here: [snowflake_staging_script.sql](/resources/snowflake_staging_script/location.sql)

   *(Note: The above sql file only shows the sql code for location entity.
-Other sql code are in the folder call sql_initial_scripts)*
+Other sql code are in the folder called sql_initial_scripts)*

 ### Results and Impact
 - Successfully automated the ingestion of operational data from S3 into Snowflake, enabling real-time analytics for a food delivery company.